Edo traditional food: Soups

-This is particularly common among the Ishan (Esan) and Owan people.
-In Esan and Owan, the name for this nutritious soup is 'Omoebe (leave) soup'.
-The soup is a blend of bitter leaf and other vegetable including scent leaf (Ebaumokho in Edo language).
-The mixture of these vegetables gives the soup a dark colour. it is usually served with semo, pounded yam, eba and fufu.
+Black soup is particularly common among the Ishan (Esan) and Owan people.
+In Esan and Owan, it is known as ‘‘omoebe’’ (“leaf soup”).
+The soup is prepared using bitter leaf and other vegetables, including scent leaf (ebau mokho in the Edo language).
+The combination of these vegetables gives the soup its characteristic dark colour.
+It is usually served with semo, pounded yam, eba, or fufu.